For Authors

 Units of Measurement: These should be abbreviated.
 Please see conversion table below.

 Numerals: Numbers over 21 should always be in numeral (digit) form.
-Numbers under 21, when used colloquially, should be written out in full e.g. "we ran thirteen tests"; "ten gauges were distributed."
+Numbers under 21, when used colloquially, should be written out in full e.g., "we ran thirteen tests"; "ten gauges were distributed."
 Numbers under 21, when used precisely or scientifically should be in digit form.
 A rule of thumb is that if the reader should be able to quickly find the number in the text, then it should be in digit form.

-Bibliography: Use style CHI references.
-See below.
+References: Use style CHI References A. See below.

 Footnotes: Footnotes will not be accepted.
 Please incorporate such material in the text.